 Serving size: 150 to 200ml Best time: Morning before food, daily.
 Most relevant in the week before menstruation.

-Turmeric's curcumin reduces pro-inflammatory cytokines that are elevated during hormonal shifts.
-Ginger modulates prostaglandin production, which drives the inflammation that makes hormonal spots particularly painful and slow to heal.
+Turmeric contains curcumin, a plant compound studied for inflammation-related pathways.
+Ginger is commonly used in warming drinks and may fit an anti-inflammatory-style diet.
 Celery contains apigenin, a flavonoid that has been studied for its interaction with oestrogen activity in the body.
 Black pepper increases curcumin absorption considerably and should not be left out.

 For a broader guide on drinks for hormonal acne, our celery juice for skin guide covers the apigenin and hormonal acne connection in more detail.